 LoadUI is highly interactive and configurable in real-time, so take advantage of that.

-Create a second test in real time against the same server with a different Generator and see if the system shows weaknesses when exposes to chaotic, life-like, behavior.
-Change this in real time and experiment.
+Create a second test in real-time on the same server with a different Generator and see if the system shows weaknesses when exposes to chaotic, life-like, behavior.
+Change this in real-time and experiment.

 Record your tests